front-end-intermediate/Hooks/README.md

 </div>
 ```

 Whenever you can, it’s best to keep components stateless.
 Components without state are easier to write, and easier to reason about.
-Sometimes this isn’t possible, but often, pieces of data you initially think should go into internal state can actually be lifted up to the parent component, or even higher.
+Sometimes this isn’t possible, but often, pieces of data you initially think should go into internal state can actually be lifted up to the parent component, or higher.

 ## useRef and Forms